ASFHyP3/hyp3-docs/docs/dems.md

 ## Copernicus DEM

-The [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/explore-more/news-archive/-/asset_publisher/Ye8egYeRPLEs/blog/id/434960){target=blank} provides global coverage (with the current exception of an area covering Armenia and Azerbaijan, see Figure 2) at 30-m pixel spacing.
-When an On Demand job is requested, we download the required DEM tiles from the Copernicus Digital Elevation Model (DEM) GLO-30 Public dataset available in the [Registry of Open Data on AWS](https://registry.opendata.aws/copernicus-dem/){target=blank}, managed by [Sinergise](https://www.sinergise.com/){target=blank}.
+The [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/explore-more/news-archive/-/asset_publisher/Ye8egYeRPLEs/blog/id/434960 "Copernicus DEM GLO-30 Information" ){target=_blank} provides global coverage (with the current exception of an area covering Armenia and Azerbaijan, see Figure 2) at 30-m pixel spacing.
+When an On Demand job is requested, we download the required DEM tiles from the Copernicus Digital Elevation Model (DEM) GLO-30 Public dataset available in the [Registry of Open Data on AWS](https://registry.opendata.aws/copernicus-dem/ "https://registry.opendata.aws/copernicus-dem" ){target=_blank}, managed by [Sinergise](https://www.sinergise.com/ "https://www.sinergise.com" ){target=blank}.
 We mosaic the tiles and reproject them to the appropriate UTM Zone for the location of the SAR granule to be processed, resampling them as required for processing.
 A geoid correction is applied before it is used for On Demand processing.

 Figure 1 shows the coverage of the Copernicus DEM GLO-30 Public dataset, and Figure 2 details the land area currently not covered.